-Thrill seeking adventurers take note as nature reigns supreme in a land known for its world-leading stance on environmental protection.
-For you this means bungee jumping, canyoning, rafting and caving amongst a backdrop of the world’s most jaw-dropping and unblemished landscapes.
+Thrill-seeking adventurers take note as nature reigns supreme in a land known for its world-leading stance on environmental protection.
+For you, this means bungee jumping, canyoning, rafting and caving amongst a backdrop of the world’s most jaw-dropping and unblemished landscapes.
+It could only be New Zealand.
 This wondrously isolated island nation is home to a sparse human presence outnumbered ten-to-one by the true residents of the land – the common wool producing sheep.
-So wander the landscape with your new fluffy friends in search of heart pumping activities that will greet you at every corner.
+So wander the landscape with your new fluffy friends in search of heart-pumping activities that will greet you at every corner.
 We know all the nooks and crannies so feel confident in never missing a beat.
 The only tough part will be deciding what to do first.

 Set sail in Auckland

-From Auckland your road trip through the scenic North Island of New Zealand begins.
+From Auckland, your road trip through the scenic North Island of New Zealand begins.
 We have taken care of the car rental so just hop on and head south towards the geological wonders of Rotorua.
 On your way, take a quick detour into Hobbiton, or more accurately Matamata, to roam the film set of the iconic Lord of the Rings films.
-When you have had your fill of middle-earth, head straight to the quaint countryside boutique Black Swan hotel, located right on the shores of Lake Rototura and the ideal base for exploring the regions steaming lakes, bubbling hot pools and bursting geysers.
+When you have had your fill of Middle-earth, head straight to your quaint hotel, located right on the shores of Lake Rototura and the ideal base for exploring the regions steaming lakes, bubbling hot pools and bursting geysers.
 Take to the skies for a helicopter adventure where we will lead you on a private tour of White Island, the country’s most active cone volcano.
 Get up close to smoking fumaroles and approach the edges of the crater lake for an impossibly intimate view of the roaring volcanic vent – the sulphuric odours are strong but the views will be worth it.

 Nothing short of Remarkable